Spandana-M-Patil/Country-News/README.md

 ```cmd
 pip install colorama
 ```
-No need to install JSON module manually, as it comes with the python STL.
 ## Usage
 1. Replace <YOUR_API_KEY> with the actual api key from NewsAPI
 2. Run the script